Here’s Our Latest Infographic

 Disadvantages of Pigging

-Although the advantages of pigging massively outweigh the disadvantages, as the infographic shows, there are still some important factors to consider before implementing a pigging system.
+Although the infographic shows that the advantages of pigging massively outweigh the disadvantages, there are still some important factors to consider before implementing a pigging system.

 For instance, some types of pigging (such as ice pigging) use large amounts of water and energy in comparison to conventional process pigging methods.